gmc-code/PC-Microbit-Extension-backup/docs/games/tilt_pixels.rst

 #.
 Set up the game object (initialize an instance of the class)
+    a.
+Set between 2 and 10 random pixels to be found.
     #.
-Set between 2 and 10 random pixels to be found and put them in a set for comparison.
-#.
 Start from a random pixel and display it brightly then faintly.
 #.
-Add this starting pixel to a set that keeps track of where the pixel has moved on the display.
-#.
 Repeat the following steps:
+    a.
+Use the accelerometer to detect a tilt and move the pixel.
     #.
-Use the accelerometer to detect a tilt and move the pixel a maximum of 1 position left or right and up or down according to the tilt.
+If all the pixels have been found then:
         #.
+Scroll the score.
+        #.
+Set up the game object again.

+| The code below is the uses the class, ``TiltPixels()``, for the game object.
+| 4 methods are used below in the running of the code:
+    #. ``.tilt()`` will move a bright pixel in the direction of tilt
+    #. ``.filled()`` will compare the hidden pixels with those arrived at by tilting
-Update the set of pixels the
+    #. ``.answer()`` will display the hidden pixels brightly and the other chosen pixels dimly.
+    #. ``.score()`` will calculate the score

 .. code-block:: python